jariz/streamit/README.md

 ##wat
 Streamit gets the hottest soundcloud tracks from reddit and then streams it over a IceCast radio stream!
 It will refresh every 20 minutes, queueing newly posted tracks.
-Streamit offers a API and a websocket integration (through pubnub).
+Streamit offers a API and a websocket integration (through socket.io).

 ###Features
 - Multiple subreddit configuration